alessandrogenco/Kiruna-project/Retrospective/Retrospective-Team-Sprint4.md

 - Which improvement goals set in the previous retrospective were you able to achieve?

+We kept the techincal debt always under control and increased the quality of the code.

 - Which ones you were not able to achieve?
 Why?

+We did not finish some critical tasks one day in advance because we needed some more time to complete them.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

+This is the last sprint. but if we had to set goals for a new one we would like to
+ - Learn to trust the others and the fact that they will work well
+ - Learn to ask for help in difficult situation, when we cannot find out how to do something

 > Propose one or two

 - One thing you are proud of as a Team!!

+We grew up a lot together as individuals and as a team and we have learned to be patient and precise.